rniemand/hampton-bay-fan-mqtt/README.md

 Modify the appropriate configuration in `./homefans/config.h` to work with your WiFi \ MQTT settings.

 Change the `WIFI_*` and `MQTT_*` definitions in the sketch to match your network settings before uploading to the ESP.

+### Frequency
+You may need to alter the value of `FREQUENCY` (in `config.h`) if you are struggling to get your fan to respond.
+It took a lot of trial and error, but I finally got mine working using a value of `303.875` MHz.

+From what I can find online - these are known good frequencies:

+- `303.875` - working for me
+- `303.631` - original frequency used
+- `303.000` - in some cases this works?

 ### MQTT
 By default, the state/command topics will be
 * Fan on/off (payload `on` or `off`)